-- Incubation Period: average 5 days (range 2 to 14 days) after coming in contact with the secretions of a person who has COVID-19. - No Symptoms but Infected: Over 20% of infected patients have no symptoms. - Mild Infections: 80% of those with symptoms have a mild illness, much like normal flu or a bad cold.
+- Incubation Period: average 5 days (range 2 to 14 days) after coming in contact with the secretions of a person who has COVID-19. - No Symptoms but Infected: Over 30% of infected adult patients have no symptoms (asymptomatic).
+Children and teens are even more likely to have no symptoms.
+Such patients do however spread the disease and develop protective antibodies (immunity). - Mild Infections: 80% of those with symptoms have a mild illness, much like normal flu or a bad cold.
 The symptoms usually last 2 weeks. - Severe Infections: 20% of those with symptoms develop trouble breathing from viral pneumonia.
 Many of these need to be admitted to the hospital.
 People with complications generally recover in 3 to 6 weeks. - Deaths: Children generally have a mild illness and recover quickly.
 Pediatric deaths are very rare.
 Older adults, especially those with chronic lung disease, heart disease, diabetes or weak immune systems, have the highest death rates.
-The overall death rate is around 1%. - Vaccine: There currently is no vaccine to prevent COVID-19.
+The overall death rate for COVID-19 infections is around 0.6%. - Vaccine: There currently is no vaccine to prevent COVID-19.
 Research is on the fast track in many labs.
-New vaccines usually take at least a year to develop. - Treatment: New treatments for severe COVID-19 are becoming available.
+Safe and effective vaccines may be available by early 2021.
+Most vaccines will be a two dose regimen, separated by 3-4 weeks.
+Similar to flu shots, they will probably provide protection for 6-9 months.
+The first widely available vaccines will only be offered to adults.
+Reason: Vaccine safety needed to be proven in adults first and vaccine trials on teens are just starting.
+(November 2020) - Treatment: New treatments for severe COVID-19 are becoming available.
 They are only used on hospitalized patients and are given in a vein (IV). - Prevention: Currently, there is no medicine to prevent COVID-19.
-Social (safe) distancing and face masks are proven to work at helping to prevent disease.
+Social (safe) distancing, extra hand washing and face masks are help prevent disease.

-• You have other questions
+You have other questions